Wilfried-O/cloudcast/README.md

 - **Location Search** – Quickly find forecasts by entering a city or location name.
 - **Unit Toggle** – Switch easily between °C and °F.
 - **Dynamic Backgrounds** – Backgrounds automatically adjust to match weather conditions (sunny, rainy, cloudy, etc.) and local time at the searched city : dark background at night
-- **(In Progress)** 5-Day Forecast – View detailed daily and hourly forecasts in a clean, card-based layout.
+- **5-Days Forecast** – View detailed daily and hourly forecasts in a clean, card-based layout.
-- **Responsive Design** – Optimized for both desktop and mobile screens.
+- **(In Progress) Responsive Design** – Optimized for both desktop and mobile screens.

 ---